raewm/NautisNMEAbridge/README.md

 # NautisHomeMods

-A collection of standalone integration extensions and tools for the [NAUTIS Home](https://vstep.nl/nautis-home/) maritime simulator by VSTEP.
+A collection of standalone integration extensions and tools for the NAUTIS Home maritime simulator.
 Each sub-project is self-contained and can be used independently.

 ---